keras-team/keras/docs/templates/applications.md

 On ImageNet, this model gets to a top-1 validation accuracy of 0.790 and a top-5 validation accuracy of 0.945.

-Note that this model is only available for the TensorFlow backend, due to its reliance on `SeparableConvolution` layers.
-Additionally it only supports the data format `'channels_last'` (height, width, channels).
+Note that this model only supports the data format `'channels_last'` (height, width, channels).

 The default input size for this model is 299x299.